rams3s/soacpp/README.md

 ### Customize container type

+Underlying container should be a ContiguousContainer (i.e. a Container that stores objects in contiguous memory locations).
+LINK to cppref

 ### Customize reference type

 Providing a custom reference type (must be aggregate initializable http://en.cppreference.com/w/cpp/language/aggregate_initialization) can help make code easier to read / maintain.